7 - Give Us a Show Then

 "Ooh dancing opportunity.
 Count me in!"

 At that, she gave me an angry look, but said nothing and deliberately ignored me.
-Disappointed, I tried another question, "Why did you tell me to stay from him?"
+Disappointed, I tried another question, "Why did you tell me to stay away from him?"

 The angry look returned and she went back to ignoring me.
 Sighing quietly, I looked down focusing on my mug and finished my drink in one large gulp.
 Placing the empty mug on the table, I grabbed for a random pitcher.
 She intercepted my arm, moving all pitchers well away from me without a word.